steven31415/IUPACpal/README.md

 ```
 import IUPACpal
 ```
-This module is a Python wrapper that first requires the 'IUPACpal' software to be compiled with 'cmake' as described above.
+This module is a Python wrapper that first requires the 'IUPACpal' software to be compiled as described in the Installation section.
 The `IUPACpal.py` module contains a function `find_inverted_repeats` that may be used to run the IUPACpal software. `find_inverted_repeats` returns a list of tuple pairs, representing the identified inverted repeats.
 An example of this Python wrapper being used can be tested by running:

 ```
 python example.py